 Ronald A. King

 Ronald A. King is a member of Clark Hill PLC based primarily in the firm’s Lansing, Michigan office.
-Clark Hill is a national firm with offices throughout the United States.
 Ron was elected to and served on Clark Hill’s executive committee from 2008-2013, a period in which the firm experienced significant and unprecedented growth in all aspects of its business.
 Ron brings a wealth of legal and practical experience to help clients solve a wide range of complex business, administrative and regulatory problems.

 Ron has substantial experience in the area of public pension law.
 He presently serves as General Counsel to the Police and Fire Retirement System of the City of Detroit.
 He has served as special counsel and lead trial counsel for the General Retirement System of the City of Detroit and the PFRS since 2006.
-In this capacity, he advised the retirement systems during a very challenging chapter of Detroit’s history.
+As General Counsel, Ron has a significant role in strategic planning, government relations, plan qualification and administration, investments, audit, actuary, regulatory compliance and litigation.
 Most recently, he played a significant and lead role on behalf of the retirement systems leading up to and following Detroit’s historic Chapter 9 bankruptcy case.
 Ron was integrally involved in all aspects of strategic planning, mediation, negotiation, and litigation involving this extraordinarily complex and sensitive matter.
 He led a team of attorneys and other diverse professionals in working through a myriad of complex legal, political, financial and practical issues which will have far-reaching consequences for Detroit and beyond.
 Ron continues to lead the PFRS and its Boards of Trustees, working closely with staff and trustees to thoroughly and clearly convey and analyze the many issues facing PFRS in the implementation of the Chapter 9 Plan of Adjustment and its on-going operations.

 Ron also counsels clients in the development and implementation of business and strategic plans, including plans for business growth, risk management, and asset protection.
 He has extensive experience negotiating and drafting corporate documents, including by-laws, buy-sell agreements and stock, and asset purchase agreements.
 Ron is a trusted advisor and problem solver.